 We serve a diverse county

-There are 19 cities and 21 unincorporated areas located within three geographically distinct regions: East Contra Costa, Central Contra Costa, and West Contra Costa.
+- There are 19 cities and 38 unincorporated areas located within three geographically distinct regions: East Contra Costa, Central Contra Costa, and West Contra Costa.

 - Last Fiscal Year (July – June 2022), our unemployment rate averaged 4.5%. and 7.2% of our population has income below the poverty level.

-Nearly 2,000 Employment & Human Services staff are located in 32 facilities throughout the county near the people we serve.
+- Nearly 1,900 Employment & Human Services staff are located in 39 locations throughout the county near the people we serve.

 As a group, we’re probably pretty much like you

-We enjoy watching our families thrive, friendships grow deeper and communities become stronger.
+- We enjoy watching our families thrive, friendships grow deeper and communities become stronger.
 Our jobs are meaningful and provide us with the opportunity to offer the highest quality service to the residents of Contra Costa County.
 We strive to treat all people with respect, dignity and fairness.
-Our staff includes 35% Caucasian, 29% African American, 21% Hispanic, 15% Asian/Pacific Islander/Filipino.

-Bilingual staff provide services in Spanish, Vietnamese, Laotian, Cambodian, Thai, Farsi, Pashtu, Dari, Arabic, Punjabi, Cantonese, Mandarin, Mien, Tagalog and American Sign Language.
+- Bilingual staff provide services in Spanish, Vietnamese, Farsi, Pashto, Dahri, Korean, Cantonese, Mandarin, Tagalog, American Sign Language, and more.
 Contract translators are available to communicate in other languages.

 - Over the last five years, we have assisted an average of 12,293 job seekers per year and provided individualized career services to an average of 875 participants per year from the Department and community.
-We provide technical program training for Workforce Services, Children & Family Services and Adult & Aging Services, as well as professional development classes for all staff.
+We provide technical program training for Workforce Services, Children & Family Services and Adult & Aging Services, and professional development classes for all staff.

-The Employment & Human Services Department is responsible for a budget in excess of $400 million; 10% is funded by the County and 90% from Federal and State revenues.
-We administer over 40 programs mandated by federal, state and local governments.
+- The Employment & Human Services Department is responsible for a budget in excess of $546 million; 6% is funded by the County and 94% from federal, state, and state-funded local revenues.
+We administer over 60 programs mandated by federal, state and local governments.